leon-siqueira/b2bit-test/README.md

 # B2bit - Frontend test

 This project is a login page that validates and authorizes the credntials and shows the user's informations on the end-point `/user`.
 The said end-point is restricted to logged users and shows the avatar, full name and email address of the logged user.
-The authentication token and the user data is provided by an API.
+The authentication token and the user data are provided by an API.

 ## Visuals